Contact Us for a Free Consultation (213) 542-0979

 Best Defenses for Domestic Violence Cases

 I know how to handle domestic violence cases.
-I've handled them at the felony level and at the misdemeanor level.
+I've handled them at the felony level and the misdemeanor level.
 I've handled them all over Los Angeles County and different counties.

-.The bottom line is, when all is said and done, we're going to come up with a game plan for what makes sense to you and your particular circumstances.
+The bottom line is that, ultimately, we'll devise a game plan that makes sense to you and your particular circumstances.

 There used to be a court in Malibu.
 There's a court out in Pasadena.
 There are courts everywhere.
-I've been to all of them because I've been doing this almost 30 years.
+I've been to all of them because I've been doing this for almost 30 years.

 Menu